JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/lyapunovs.md

 ```
 ---
 As you can see, the documentation string is detailed and self-contained.
 For example,
-the lyapunov spectrum of the [folded towel map](http://www.scholarpedia.org/article/Hyperchaos)
+the Lyapunov spectrum of the [folded towel map](http://www.scholarpedia.org/article/Hyperchaos)
 is calculated as:
 ```@example lyap
 using DynamicalSystems